consiglionazionaledellericerche/jscontact-tools/README.md

     a `customTimeZones` map entry whose key is prefixed the `customTimeZonesPrefix` configuration property concatenated with an incremental positive integer (e.g. "\tz1")

-22. The VCARD parameter DERIVED is ignored.

-23. The TZ and GEO properties can be associated to an ADR property by grouping them together through the group construct.
+22. The TZ and GEO properties can be associated to an ADR property by grouping them together through the group construct.

-24. Either the "ISO-3166-1-alpha-2" parameter (that maybe used in RDAP) is converted.
+23. Either the "ISO-3166-1-alpha-2" parameter (that maybe used in RDAP) is converted.

 ### Conversion Profiles from vCard to JSContact Card